masaki-kleinkopf/masaki-kleinkopf/README.md

 </div>

 ## About Me:
-I am creative, inquisitive and disciplined frontend developer with previous background as a professional jazz musician.
+I am creative, inquisitive and disciplined frontend developer with previous background as a professional jazz musician 🎵🎺🎷.
 I'm passionate about learning new tech and solving complex problems in a collaborative environment.

 <p>
    <a href="https://www.linkedin.com/in/masaki-kleinkopf/"><img src="https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"></a>